johnrlambert/pure-snow/README.md

 So in order to create a new system in a folder with the hostname of your choice you will create your `default.nix` in that directory and run from there.

 Snowfall is also leaning pretty heavily on HomeManager (Which is great BTW.)
+That means that you will be able to manage your home directory dotfiles in the same repo as your system configs.
+Honestly I would say that this was a bigger draw for me to NixOS than any other factor.

-After you create your system with a default.nix in the corresponding directory, you will create another default.nix in a directory that lives in homes yourname@hostname.
-In this case I have created a user named john for a home directory in server.
+After you create your system with a default.nix in the corresponding directory, you will create another default.nix in a directory that lives in `homes/youruser'sname@hostname`.
+In this case I have created a user named `john` for a home directory in server.

 ### Adding actual functionality
 >"OK, John.
 That's great.
 Now how do I get actual work done?" - You (probably)